 You’ll also need to evaluate the patient's overall systemic health.
 Conditions like uncontrolled diabetes or a history of radiation therapy in the head and neck region can affect healing and osseointegration.
 Additionally, parafunctional habits such as severe bruxism must be addressed, as they can place excessive force on the prosthesis and implants.
 A thorough health history and clinical examination will help you identify any potential contraindications early on.

-Partnering with the Right Digital Lab
+Why Choosing the Right Digital Lab is Crucial

 Your clinical skill is only one part of the equation; the precision of the final prosthesis is just as crucial.
 This is why your choice of a dental lab is a key decision.
 Partnering with a lab that specializes in digital workflows ensures a seamless process from scan to final fit.
 A digital approach eliminates the inaccuracies of traditional impressions and models, resulting in a prosthesis that requires minimal to no chairside adjustments.